 Canadian identity and society

-Get a better understanding and appreciation of aboriginal peoples, the role of the monarchy, as well as the languages, anthems and symbols that define Canada’s identity.
+Get a better understanding and appreciation of Indigenous peoples, the role of the monarchy, as well as the languages, anthems and symbols that define Canada’s identity.
 Recognize the impact of the promotion of gender equality and the protection of human rights and cultural diversity in shaping our country.

 Learn more about Canada’s languages and the tools and programs in place to help protect, celebrate and strengthen linguistic duality in Canada.